ariadnavigo/minitimer/README.md

 ## Build
 Mini Timer requires these dependencies:

-1. pkg-config (only at compile-time)
-2. ncurses with development headers
+1. ncurses with development headers

 Build by using: